graphql/graphql-spec/rfcs/InputUnion.md

 * [F. Migrating a field to a polymorphic input type is non-breaking](#-f-migrating-a-field-to-a-polymorphic-input-type-is-non-breaking)
   * ✅ No migration required, as this pattern is already possible
 * [H. Input unions should accept plain data](#-h-input-unions-should-accept-plain-data)
-  * 🚫 The shape of a data structure is forced to contain an intermediate type
+  * ⚠️ The data is wrapped in a (simple) container type
 * [I. Input unions should be easy to upgrade from existing solutions](#-i-input-unions-should-be-easy-to-upgrade-from-existing-solutions)
   * ✅ No migration required, as this pattern is already possible
 * [J. A GraphQL schema that supports input unions can be queried by older GraphQL clients](#-j-a-graphql-schema-that-supports-input-unions-can-be-queried-by-older-graphql-clients)